julijan/structured/README.md

 ### Compile
 `tsc`\
-This will create a directory `build` (or whatever you have in tsconfig.json as compilerOptions.outputDir)
+This will create a directory `build` (which can be changed in tsconfig.json, compilerOptions.outputDir)

 ### Run
 ```